zocker-160/ifm/doc/solving.rst

 * For items, it's the score for first picking it up.
 * For tasks, it's the score for doing that task.

-If an item has a score, but is given to the player via a task ``give`` clause, then its score is added to the score for that task instead.
+If an item has a score, but is given to the player via a task :keyword:`give` clause, then its score is added to the score for that task instead.

 Finishing the Game
 ------------------

 Usually a game finishes when you complete some final task.
-You can indicate which task this is using the ``finish`` attribute.
+You can indicate which task this is using the :keyword:`finish` attribute.
 This attribute can attach to rooms, items or tasks, giving three different types of finish
 condition: entering a room, picking up an object or doing a task.
-If the game solver ever manages to do something which is flagged with the ``finish`` attribute, it considers the game solved and stops.
+If the game solver ever manages to do something which is flagged with the :keyword:`finish` attribute, it considers the game solved and stops.
 Any extra things left to do will not be done, even if they score points.

 Finding a Solution
 ==================